martinlynge/bit-docs/content/docs/updating-sourced-components.md

 - bit.example/string/contains@0.0.1
 ```

-## Getting an updated version of a component
+## Getting an updated version of a specific component

 If you wish to get the updated version of the sourced components, use [bit import](/docs/cli-import.html#import-projects-component-objects-from-their-remote-scope) to fetch all remote objects of your sourced components: